-4-18 To keep its enterprise-wide risk assessments up-to-date, a bank should review its risk assessment at least once every two years or when material trigger events occur, whichever is earlier.
-Such material trigger events include, but are not limited to, the acquisition of new customer segments or delivery channels, or the launch of new products and services by the bank.
-The results of these reviews should be documented and approved by senior management even if there are no significant changes to the bank's enterprise-wide risk assessment.
+4-18 To keep its enterprise-wide risk assessments up-to-date, a direct life insurer should review its risk assessment at least once every two years or when material trigger events occur, whichever is earlier.
+Such material trigger events include, but are not limited to, the acquisition of new customer segments or delivery channels, or the launch of new products and services by the direct life insurer.
+The results of these reviews should be documented and approved by senior management even if there are no significant changes to the direct life insurer's enterprise-wide risk assessment.